chloe0x0/dryad/README.md

 ```

 ### Ignoring substrings that match a regex
-it may be the case that you do not want Dryad to suggest correcting digits. ie: changing 1 => "a"
+it may be the case that you do not want Dryad to suggest correcting digits. eg: changing 1 => "a"

 It is simple to specify an ignore regex.
 Any substrings which match this regex will simply be ignored
 ```rust